winstonwolff/tychon/README.md

             WHO: Cloudflare
         - embeddable in other people's programs as text editor or graphical block language
             WHO: Zapier, Slack Workflows, Logic AND OR statements, Gitlab or CirceCI yaml, AirTable
+        - multi-threading & messaging to take advantage of cores and immutable data

     Programming in the Large
         - has Macros to expand the language (like Lisp/Clojure)